 Once you’ve created two piles—the things you want and the things you don’t want—then it’s time to sort out the junk.

 You can break what you’ve gathered into two groups: “junk that might be someone else’s treasure” and “junk that no-one could possibly want.”
 Then sell and dispose of your stuff accordingly.
 Good places to sell are Craigslist, eBay, and garage sales.
-Good ways to dispose of stuff is to give things away to family or friends who could use it, donate to a thrift store, or just use the dumpster or recycle container if the stuff has lost most of its monetary value.
+Good ways to dispose of stuff is to give things away to family or friends who could use it, donate to a thrift store, look at dumpster rental alternatives, or recycle container if the stuff has lost most of its monetary value.

 After you’re done, you might come to the shocking realization that you have just saved yourself the cost of one truck full of material that had to be packed, transferred and unpacked again.